ashleygoulding/Goulding-Data-Science-Portfolio/TidyData-Project/README.md

   - 🔄 Converting data into a structured, long format using pd.melt().
   - 📊 Creating pivot tables to summarize key trends.

-🔗 References
+# 🔗 References

 For further reading on tidy data principles and data manipulation techniques, see:

-📄 Pandas Cheat Sheet
+- 📄 Pandas Cheat Sheet

-📑 Tidy Data Paper by Hadley Wickham
+- 📑 Tidy Data Paper by Hadley Wickham

-📈 Visual Examples
+# 📈 Visual Examples

 Below are examples of the visualizations generated in this project:

-📊 Total Value Trends Over Decades (Line Chart)
+- 📊 Total Value Trends Over Decades (Line Chart)

-📉 Source Contribution Over Time (Stacked Bar Chart)
+- 📉 Source Contribution Over Time (Stacked Bar Chart)

-📦 Valuation Distribution by Source (Boxplot)
+- 📦 Valuation Distribution by Source (Boxplot)

-🔥 Heatmaps of Member Valuations by Source and Decade
+- 🔥 Heatmaps of Member Valuations by Source and Decade

-For more details, run the notebook and explore the results interactively! 🎯